-Massiel will add videos to teach you how to keyword sign for the eBook ‘When is Daddy coming home?‘ on this page.
+Massiel will add videos to teach you how to keyword sign for the eBook ‘Waiting for Daddy: Rose’s story‘ on this page.

 This week we learn new signs in our Key Signing Story.
 The word for house is different to home.
 With “house” you outline the structure.
 I’m using the variation sign for house you’ll find in Signbank.